Anne-Marie Guerguerian

 Project Coordinator

 Kie Honjo completed her medical degree at Shimane Medical University and PhD at Hiroshima University, Japan.
 She moved to Toronto to pursue research experience in neuroimaging.
 Prior to joining the Guerguerian lab, she worked at Sunnybrook Health Sciences Centre on neuroimaging studies for dementia related disorders in the older adult population.
+As a member of the Guerguerian lab, she works on brain imaging analysis for studies involving a pediatric neurocritical population.
+Currently, her work focuses on the neuroimaging of children who are exposed to extracorporeal membrane oxygenation(ECMO).

 Past Members